Add budget to a campaign without relaunching it.

 What happens if the amount is above the user's plan limit?

-AdFlint blocks the top-up before charging credits and explains which plan limit was exceeded.
+AdFlint blocks the top-up before any budget is applied and explains which plan limit was exceeded.
 Users need to upgrade before adding that much budget.

 Does this work for Google, Meta, and LinkedIn?

 Yes.
-AdFlint can update eligible campaign budgets across its live managed Google, Meta, and LinkedIn ad platforms.
+AdFlint can update eligible campaign budgets across your connected Google, Meta, and LinkedIn ad accounts.
 The exact platform behavior still depends on each network's own budget rules and review state.

 What if the campaign is already over?